About me

 Since then, I've led product design teams in tech companies including Trustpilot, Citrix, and Splunk, and built teams in San Francisco, Copenhagen, and Germany.
 I also taught UX design part-time at UC Berkeley and California College of the Arts for 5 years.

-In 2020 I started coaching to do what I love most: help UX professionals grow and build meaningful, sustainable careers.
-I’ve coached individuals and product teams at Kaiser Permanente Digital, Amazon, the Consumer Financial Protection Bureau, and numerous SF startups.
-My clients have created amazing products, gotten promoted, and found jobs while we’ve worked together.
+In 2020 I started coaching to do what I love: help UX professionals grow and build meaningful, sustainable careers.
+I’ve coached individuals and product teams who work at Kaiser Permanente Digital, Amazon, the US government, and numerous SF startups.
+Although I’m based in San Francisco, coaching is done on Zoom so I can work with clients anywhere.

 A few fun facts about me: